dharmik11-coder/option2_core_SE/README.md

- # option2_core_SE
-  **Optimal Solution** for finding the longest strand of bytes that is identical between two or more files from a large set of binary files.
+**"Optimal Solution"** for finding the longest strand of bytes that is identical between two or more files from a large set of binary files.

 **Input** : A list of 10 given sample binary files.